-3.4 The ICT manager
+3.4 Online Safety Lead/ICT manager

-The ICT manager is responsible for:
+The online safety lead/ICT manager is responsible for:

-- Putting in place an appropriate level of security protection procedures, such as filtering and monitoring systems, which are reviewed and updated on a regular basis to assess effectiveness and ensure pupils are kept safe from potentially harmful and inappropriate content and contact online while at school, including terrorist and extremist material, to work closely with Agile Computers to support this, as well as the functional aspects of the systems - Ensuring that the school's ICT systems are secure and protected against viruses and malware, and that such safety mechanisms are updated regularly - Conducting a full security check and monitoring the school's ICT systems on a weekly basis - Blocking access to potentially dangerous sites and, where possible, preventing the downloading of potentially dangerous files - Ensuring that any online safety incidents are logged in conjunction with the DSL (see appendix 5) and dealt with appropriately in line with this policy - Ensuring that any incidents of cyber-bullying are dealt with appropriately in line with the school behaviour policy
+- Ensuring an appropriate level of security protection procedures, such as filtering and monitoring systems and processes are in place on school devices and school networks which are reviewed and updated on a regular basis to assess effectiveness and ensure pupils are kept safe from potentially harmful and inappropriate content and contact online while at school, including terrorist and extremist material, to work closely with Agile Computers to support this, as well as the functional aspects of the systems - Ensuring that the school's ICT systems are secure and protected against viruses and malware, and that such safety mechanisms are updated regularly - Conducting a full security check and monitoring the school's ICT systems on a weekly basis - Blocking access to potentially dangerous sites and, where possible, preventing the downloading of potentially dangerous files. - Blocking harmful and inappropriate content without unreasonably impacting teaching and learning - Ensuring that any online safety incidents are logged in conjunction with the DSL (see appendix 5) and dealt with appropriately in line with this policy - Ensuring that any incidents of cyber-bullying are dealt with appropriately in line with the school behaviour policy - Ensure children are taught how to keep themselves and others safe, including keeping safe online.